AiekDev/vscodium-win7/README.md

 # VSCodium - Windows 7, 8 & 8.1 backport
-This isn't really a fancy readme but I don't give a shit
+This isn't really a fancy readme but I don't give a shit This is just a fancy readme on a guide on how to backport VSCodium with maybe a few up to date backported builds done by me, and nothing more.

 Join up https://discord.gg/MnfHDJMqX5